The Keck Research Program embeds undergraduate research in first-year Cultural Studies Program seminars and advanced research seminars.

 Professor Amy Lyford (Art History and Visual Arts)

-In the summer of 2013, the Autry will open a new set of galleries that joins works of art from the collections of the Autry and Southwest Museums.
+In the summer of 2013, the Autry opened a new set of galleries that joins works of art from the collections of the Autry and Southwest Museums.
 The newly renovated galleries will offer a dramatically different account of the “Art of the West” than has been offered since the museum opened in 1988.
 The new gallery structure will integrate works by Native American, Euro-American, Hispanic and other artists within spaces previously given over to paintings, sculptures, and objects of material cultured by European American artists.
 Students in this seminar will be asked to focus on and learn about both the history of the Museum’s engagement with, and promotion of, an “Art of the West.”
-At the same time they will consider the transformation of the historical and curatorial goals of the museum by focusing on the re-invention and re-narration of the Museum’s art collection underway in 2013.
+At the same time they will consider the transformation of the historical and curatorial goals of the museum by focusing on the re-invention and re-narration of the Museum’s art collection underway since 2013.
 Our seminar group will also have the opportunity to collaborate with an Autry Museum Curator throughout the semester.

-Writing 250: Writing for the Community
+Writing 250: Writing with the Community